mail4hafij/rabbit_event_stream/readme.md

-# Receving and saving events to RabbitMQ
+# Adding events to RabbitMQ
 The idea here is, we run a web server that will receive events and push it to rabbitMQ.
 In order to mimic events, navigate to ./scenarios and run dummy_events.js with node.
 The dummy events should now be added to rabbitMQ.